raghurajj/ShopsNearYou/README.md

 # ShopsNearYou

 ---
-ShopsNearYou is a platfrom where shop owners can add their shops and customers can find the shops according to the Items they need.
+ShopsNearYou is a Django based platform where shop owners can add their shops and customers can find the shops according to the Items they need.

 ![Home Screen](screenshots/HomeScreen.png)